 - Instance name: Type the name of your SQL Server in the Instance name text box.
-If you're using a named instance, type computer-name\instance-name; otherwise, type computer-name only.
-If your SQL server listens on a custom port other than the default port 1433, set the custom listener port by appending a comma to the instance name.
-For example, type DXSBC-SRD-1,2433 in the Instance name text box, where 2433, following the comma, denotes the custom listener port.

-- Database name: Type a custom database name in the Database name text box or use the default database name CitrixSessionRecording that is preset in the text box.

-You must have the securityadmin and dbcreator server role permissions of the database.
-If you do not have the permissions, you can:
+If you are using a named instance, type computer-name\instance-name; otherwise, type computer-name only.
+If your SQL server is configured to be listening on a custom port other than the default port 1433, set the custom listener port by appending a comma to the instance name.
+For example, type DXSBC-SRD-1,2433 in the Instance name text box, where 2433, following the comma, denotes the custom listener port. - Database name: Type a custom database name in the Database name text box or use the default database name CitrixSessionRecording that is preset in the text box. - You must have the securityadmin and dbcreator server role permissions of the database.
+If you do not have the permissions, you can: - Ask the database administrator to assign the permissions for the installation.
+After the installation completes, the securityadmin and dbcreator server role permissions are no longer necessary and can be safely removed. - Or, use the SessionRecordingAdministrationx64.msi package to install the Session Recording server.
+During the msi installation, a dialog box prompts for the credentials of a database administrator with the securityadmin and dbcreator server role permissions.
+Type the correct credentials and then click OK to continue the installation.

-- Ask the database administrator to assign the permissions for the installation.
-After the installation completes, the securityadmin and dbcreator server role permissions are no longer necessary and can be safely removed. - Or, during the msi installation, a dialog box prompts for the credentials of a database administrator with the securityadmin and dbcreator server role permissions.
-Type the correct credentials and then click OK to continue the installation. - After typing the correct instance name and database name, click Test connection to test the connectivity to the Session Recording database. - Type the Session Recording server computer account, and then click Next.
+- After typing the correct instance name and database name, click Test connection to test the connectivity to the Session Recording database. - Type the Session Recording server computer account, and then click Next.

-3. On the Administration Logging Configuration page, specify configurations for the Administration Logging feature.
+3. On the Administration Logging Configuration page, specify configurations for the administration logging feature.